Introduction

 Discussion

 During early embryonic development, the Hox genes are collinearly expressed in the hindbrain and spinal cord along the A-P axis to guide regional neuronal identity.
 Later on, the segmental Hox gene expression pattern in the hindbrain is maintained till at least early postnatal stages.
 The Hox genes are also expressed in adult hindbrains with restricted anterior boundaries.
-In addition to their early roles in progenitor cell specification, cell survival, neuronal migration, axon guidance, and dendrite morphogenesis (Smith et al., 2024.), Hox genes also play key roles in the regulation of synapse formation, neuronal terminal identity and neural circuit assembly at late stages (Feng et al., 2020; Feng et al., 2021; Philippidou et al., 2013.).
-However, the mechanisms and functions of Hox expression during late hindbrain development remain poorly established.
-Our work revealed a dose-dependent role of RNF220/WDR5 in the maintenance of Hox expression in late hindbrain development which might have a functional role in the neural circuit organization of the pons.
+(Philippidou et al., 2013; Miller et al., 2024; Bonito et al., 2013).
+In addition to their roles in progenitor cell specification, cell survival, neuronal migration, axon guidance, and dendrite morphogenesis during early development stages (Smith et al., 2024), Hox genes also play key roles in the regulation of synapse formation, neuronal terminal identity and neural circuit assembly at late stages (Feng et al., 2020; Feng et al., 2021; Philippidou et al., 2013).
+Our study revealed a dose-dependent role of RNF220 and WDR5 in the maintenance of Hox expression in the hindbrain, which might have a functional role in the neural circuit organization of the pons in mice.

-In summary, our data support WDR5 as an RNF220 target involved in the maintenance of Hox expression and, consequently, the development of the pons.
+In summary, our data support WDR5 as a RNF220 target involved in the maintenance of Hox expression and thus development of the pons.

 Mouse strains and genotyping

 All procedures involving mice were conducted in accordance with the guidelines of the Animal Care and Use Committee of the Kunming Institute of Zoology, Chinese Academy of Sciences (IACUC-PA-2021-07-018).
 Mice were housed under standard conditions at a temperature range of 20–22 °C, humidity of 30%–45%, and 12-h light/dark cycle.
-All mice used were maintained on a C57BL/6 background.
+Rnf220 floxed mice (Rnf220fl/fl) were originally 129Sz/SvPasCrl background and mated with C57BL/6 then.
+Other mice used were maintained on a C57BL/6 background.
 Vasa-Cre mice were used to mate with Rnf220 floxed mice (Rnf220fl/fl) to generate Rnf220 germ cell knockout (Rnf220−/−) or heterozygote (Rnf220+/−) mice.
-Nestin-Cre mice were used to mate with Rnf220fl/fland Wdr5 floxed mice (Wdr5fl/fl) to generate conditional neural specific knockout or heterozygote mice.
+Nestin-Cre mice were used to mate with Rnf220fl/fl and Wdr5 floxed mice (Wdr5fl/fl) to generate conditional neural specific knockout or heterozygote mice.
 Rnf220fl/wt;Wdr5fl/wt;Nestin-Cre mice were obtained by crossing Rnf220fl/wt;Nestin-Cre with Wdr5fl/wt mice.

 Genotypes were determined by PCR using genome DNA from tail tips as templates.
 PCR primers were listed as follows: 5’-CTG TTG ATG AAG GTC CTG GTT-3’ and 5’-CAG GAA AAT CAA TAG ACA ACT T-3’ were used to detect Rnf220 floxP carrying.
 5’-CTG TTG ATG AAG GTC CTG GTT-3’ and 5’-CTG ATT TCC AGC AAC CTA AA-3’ were used to detect Rnf220 knockout.
 5’-GCC TGC ATT ACC GGT CGA TGC-3’ and 5’-CAG GGT GTT ATA AGC AAT CCC-3’ were used for Cre positive detection.
 5’-GAA TAA CTA CTT TCC CTC AGA CC-3’ and 5’-CAG GCC AAG TAA CAG GAG GTA G-3’ were used to detect Wdr5 floxP carrying.
 5’-GAA TAA CTA CTT TCC CTC AGA CC-3’ and 5’-AGA CCC TGA GTG AGG ATA CAT AA-3’ were used to detect Wdr5 knockout.